Table of Contents

 People complain that it hurts through the hip when they stand on that foot.
 Some people describe it as feeling like the SI joint is unhinged.
 Others will complain that it makes it difficult to get out of the car or stand up from a chair.
-They tend to turn and stand on both legs instead of stepping out of the car with one leg while holding the door for support.
+So instead, they tend to turn and stand on both legs.
+This approach is more manageable than stepping out of the car by using only one leg while holding the door for support.

-These people have trouble standing on one foot for long and have pain in activities that support one leg.
-They may go up or down stairs by only using the other leg.
+These people have trouble standing on one foot for long periods.
+As well, they have pain in activities that support one leg.
+For example, they may go up or down the stairs by only using the other leg.
 At other times, a sudden shift onto one foot can produce wincing pain when taking a missed step off a curb.

-This almost always comes with low back pain that is sharp and makes the person feel fragile.
-This sensation comes from another set of trigger points in the multifidi in the low back that are part of the same problem.
+This problem almost always comes with low back pain that is sharp and makes the person feel fragile.
+This sensation comes from another set of trigger points in the multifidi in the low back that are a part of the same problem.
 Look at this post for help with that.

 How You Activate and Intensify This Pain Pattern

 This is aggravated by sudden movements where the hip has to be stabilized from side to side.
 These include sports activities like jumping, skiing, or skateboarding.

 Once this is activated, activities with steady side-to-side movements, like cycling, aggravate this.
 Also, walks on the slant of the beach or in the shifting sand of the dunes can really aggravate this trigger point.

 One client came to me with this pain about 10 days after going back to a routine of leisurely cycling on a regular basis.
 Cycling often aggravates trigger points in the lateral glutes.